adelinehillier/LearnConvection/docs/src/index.md

 | 4         | Matérn with ʋ=5/2       | γ, σ | ``k(x,x') = \sigma ( 1 + \frac{\sqrt{5}d(x,x')}{\gamma} + \frac{5{d(x,x')}^2}{3\gamma^2} ) e^{-√(5) \frac{d(x,x')}{\gamma}}`` |
 | 5         | Rational quadratic      | γ, σ, α | ``k(x,x') = \sigma (1+(x-x')'(x-x')/(2*\alpha (\gamma^2))^{-\alpha}`` |

-Where γ is a length-scale parameter, σ is a signal variance parameter, and α is an additional parameter used only in the rational quadratic kernel.
+Where γ is a length-scale parameter, σ is a signal variance parameter, α is an additional parameter used only in the rational quadratic kernel, and ``d`` is the distance metric used in the kernel function.
+The options for ``d`` are `euclidean_distance`, `derivative_distance`, and `antiderivative_distance`.

 ### Basic Example